Skip Navigation Hotkeys

 • the costs of vocational training in the use of the assistive products

-• the costs for the company (e.g. charging current for electric wheelchair, batteries for hearing aid)
+• the costs for the company (e.g. charging current for an electric wheelchair, batteries for a hearing aid)

-Whether an assistive product fulfills its purpose depends not only on the nature of the product, but also to a large extent on the physical characteristics and abilities of the person using the product, as well as on their knowledge of the correct use of the assistive product.
+Whether an assistive product fulfills its purpose depends not only on the nature of the product but also to a large extent on the physical characteristics and abilities of the person using it and their knowledge of how to use it correctly.

-For this reason, the assistive products should be individually adjusted to the user by therapists or medical supply stores.
-In addition, detailed instruction in the use of the assistive products should be provided in order to avoid incorrect use and the associated incorrect postures or dangers.
+For this reason, the respective assistive products should be individually adjusted to the user by therapists or specialist medical retailers.
+In addition, the user should be given detailed instructions on how to use the assistive products in order to avoid incorrect use and the associated incorrect postures or dangers.

-Ideally, the instruction should be given by trained specialists (e.g. occupational therapists, physiotherapists, medical product consultants).
+Ideally, instruction should be provided by trained specialists (e.g. occupational therapists, physiotherapists, medical device consultants).
 Individual situations relevant to everyday life should be practiced in order to enable the people using the device to achieve a high degree of independence.

 For example, many assistive products have to be adapted to the height of the people concerned in order to enable them to be used at all.
-In addition, certain illnesses require a specific fitting of an assistive product, e.g. a wheelchair with a headrest or a suitable seat cushion.
+In addition, certain illnesses require an assistive product to be fitted with specific equipment, e.g. a headrest or a suitable seat cushion for a wheelchair.

 If an assistive product is not adapted or is adapted incorrectly, it may not be used or may lead to a worsening of the disability or illness.